- Clinical Science

 - Including research with both normal and at-risk populations

 The program has a strong tradition in interdisciplinary research and cross-cultural studies, and maintains active ties with outstanding programs around the world.

 The Developmental Area also has a National Institute of Child Health and Human Development T32 Training Grant in Developmental Psychology.
 The Training Grant offers graduate and postdoctoral fellowships.
 Students are trained in interdisciplinary developmental science that brings together the fields of social context and neuroscience.

 The Department Psychology admits students only once each year for the fall term.
 To apply, you must complete the official online Rackham Graduate Application form.
 When completing this form you will have the opportunity to upload your Personal Statement, Statement of Purpose, and transcripts.
 You will also be prompted to register your recommenders, so that they will be able to submit their letters of recommendation online.
 All applicants who are applying to the Psychology Graduate Program should review the Psychology Department Graduate Application Checklist.
 Please do not send any hard copy materials to the Psychology Department.

-For specific questions about the graduate program in Developmental Psychology, contact the Program Chair: Christopher Monk. at firstname.lastname@example.org.
+For specific questions about the graduate program in Developmental Psychology, contact the Program Chair: L. Monique Ward. at firstname.lastname@example.org.

 For matriculation in Fall 2018, the deadline for submission of your application is December 1, 2017.
 All applicants are notified of admission decisions by April 1, 2018 or earlier.